mongodb/specifications/source/command-monitoring/command-monitoring.rst

 The OP_MSG wire protocol was introduced in MongoDB 3.6, with document sequences as an optimization for bulk writes.
 The same optimization will be introduced for "find" and "aggregate" replies in 3.8.
 We have chosen to represent these OP_MSGs as single command or reply documents for now, until a need for a more accurate (and perhaps better-performing) command monitoring API for document sequences has been demonstrated.

+*4. Why is BSON serialization and deserialization optional to include in durations?*

+Different drivers will serialize and deserialize BSON at different levels of the driver architecture.
+For example, some parts of a command (e.g. inserted document structs) could be pre-encoded early into a "raw" BSON form and the final command with late additions like a session ID could encoded just before putting it on the wire.

+Rather than specify a duration rule that would be hard to satisfy consistently, we allow duration to include BSON serialization/deserialization or not based on the architecture needs of each driver.

 --------
 Security
 --------